swimmadude66/tectonica/README.md

 Useful for sharing data across an application without triggering unnecessary re-renders. based on a concept by [@kern](https://github.com/kern) and utilizing [tseep](https://github.com/Morglod/tseep)

+## @tectonica/vm

+WASM-based VM system using quickjs-emscripten.
+JS code can be eval-ed in the WASM sandbox, and the sandbox can be configured to expose specific browser built-ins along with custom code.

 ## @tectonica/utils

 A toolbox of useful utilities as I collect them